New Hampshire

 • 18 years old on or before the day of the election (16- and 17-year-olds can preregister)

-• Not currently serving a felony sentence*
+• Not currently serving a term of imprisonment for a felony sentence**

 How to register to vote:

-If you miss the October 28, 2022 registration deadline, you can register to vote at an early voting location or an Election Day voting location.
+If you miss the registration deadline, you can register to vote at an early voting location or an Election Day voting location.
 However, you will need to present two forms of identification at the voting location to register.

 Voter ID Requirements